Ron Kovic: Post-Vietnam activism

-Before the end of the war in Vietnam was declared on April 30, 1975, Kovic became one of the best-known peace activists among the Vietnam veterans, and was arrested 12 times for political protesting.
+Before the end of the war in Vietnam was declared on April 30, 1975, Kovic became one of the best-known peace activists among the Vietnam veterans and was arrested 12 times for participating in anti-war demonstrations.
 He attended his first peace demonstration soon after the Kent State shootings in May 1970.
-That same spring, Kovic’s first speech against the war at Levittown Memorial High School in Levittown, Long Island, New York was interrupted by a bomb threat and the auditorium was cleared.Undeterred, Kovic continued speaking to students from the school's football grandstands.
+That same spring, Kovic’s first speech against the war at Levittown Memorial High School in Levittown, Long Island, New York was interrupted by a bomb threat and the auditorium was cleared.
+Undeterred, Kovic continued speaking to students from the school's football grandstands.

-His first arrest was during an anti-Vietnam War demonstration at an Orange County, California draft board in the spring of 1971.
-He refused to leave the office of the draft board, explaining to a representative that, by sending young men to Vietnam, they were inadvertently "condemning them to their death", or to be wounded and maimed like himself in a war that he had come to believe was "immoral and made no sense".
-He was told that, if he did not leave the draft board immediately, he would be arrested.
-Kovic refused to leave and was taken away by police.
+His first arrest was during a demonstration at an Orange County, California draft board office in the spring of 1971.
+He refused to leave the office, explaining to a board member that by sending young men to Vietnam, the board was inadvertently "condemning them to their death", or to be wounded and maimed like himself in a war that he had come to believe was "immoral and made no sense".
+Kovic was told that if he did not leave the draft board office immediately, he would be arrested.
+He refused to leave and was removed by the police.

 In 1974, Kovic led a group of disabled Vietnam War veterans in wheelchairs on a 17-day hunger strike inside the Los Angeles office of Senator Alan Cranston.
-The veterans protested the "poor treatment in America's veterans' hospitals and demanded better treatment for returning veterans, a full investigation of all Veterans Administration (VA) facilities, and a face-to-face meeting with the head of the VA, Donald E. Johnson.
-The strike continued to escalate until Johnson finally agreed to fly out from Washington, D.C., and meet with the veterans.
-The hunger strike ended soon after that.
-Several months later, Johnson resigned.
-In late August 1974, Kovic traveled to Belfast, Northern Ireland, where he spent a week in the Catholic stronghold of "Turf Lodge", interviewing both political activists and residents.
-In the spring of 1975, Kovic, author Richard Boyle, and photo journalist Loretta Smith traveled to cover the Cambodian Civil War for Pacific News Service.
+The veterans protested the "poor treatment in America's veterans' hospitals and demanded better treatment for returning veterans, a full investigation of all Veterans Administration (VA) facilities, and a direct meeting with the Director of the VA, Donald E. Johnson.
+The strike continued to escalate until Johnson finally agreed to fly out from Washington, D.C. and meet with Kovic and the other veterans.
+The hunger strike ended soon afterwards.
+Several months later, Johnson resigned from his post.
+In late August 1974, Kovic traveled to Belfast, Northern Ireland, where he spent a week in the Roman Catholic stronghold of "Turf Lodge", interviewing both political activists and residents.
+In the spring of 1975, Kovic, author Richard Boyle, and photo journalist Loretta Smith traveled to Cambodia to cover the Cambodian Civil War for Pacific News Service.

 On the night of July 15, 1976, at the Democratic National Convention at Madison Square Garden in New York City, Kovic spoke from the podium seconding the nomination of draft resister Fritz Efaw for Vice President of the United States.

-In 1990, Kovic considered running for a seat in the House of Representatives against California Republican Bob Dornan.
-Kovic ultimately decided not to run.
+In 1990, Kovic considered running for a seat in the House of Representatives as a Democrat against California Republican Bob Dornan, but he ultimately decided not to run.